heini208/fault_detector_spot/documentation/System_Design.md

 *Figure: Publisher (Feedback) Subtree of the behaviour tree.*

 The Feedback Subtree is responsible for exposing the internal state of the system to external consumers (UI, monitoring tools, SLAM) without affecting core decision-making.
-It runs in parallel to the Sensing and Buffered Command subtrees and publishes a small set of well-defined ROS 2 topics, as summarized in the
+It runs in parallel to the Sensing and Buffered Command subtrees and publishes a small set of well-defined ROS2 topics, as summarized in the
 [Interface Summary](#1-interface-summary).

 The main components are: